dumperhq/dumper/README.md

 As explained above, the Dumper agent will try to run on every process by default.

-If you want to start the agent on a particular host, pass a block that evaluates to true or false to `start_if` method.
+If you want to start the agent on a particular host, pass a block that evaluates to true or false to the `start_if` method.

 ```ruby
 Dumper::Agent.start_if(:app_key => 'YOUR_APP_KEY') do